 A. Yes, the Compensation and Management Development Committee engaged Willis Towers Watson US LLC ("WTW") to serve as an independent compensation advisor to the Compensation and Management Development Committee.
 Representatives from WTW attended Compensation and Management Development Committee meetings and advised the Compensation and Management Development Committee on compensation trends, best practices and regulatory compliance issues, in addition to providing executive compensation benchmarking analysis.

-While representatives from WTW work with members of management to collect information and prepare materials for the Compensation and Management Development Committee, such representatives report directly to the Compensation and Management Development Committee and the decision to retain WTW is made solely by the Compensation and Management Development Committee.
+While representatives from WTW work with members of management to collect information and prepare materials for the Compensation and Management Development Committee and assisted the Company in its compliance with the new Pay versus Performance rules and calculations, such representatives report directly to the Compensation and Management Development Committee and the decision to retain WTW is made solely by the Compensation and Management Development Committee.